qalid7/compath/README.md

 In addition to a combination of Python, MATLAB and R scripts, this repository also includes, example H&E images and their final outputs and single-cell annotations data for external cohort testing.

 The pipeline accepts a standard H&E (e.g. ndpi format) and outputs a spatial map, where all cancer, lymphocyte and stromal cells can be recognized.
-The SCCNN method was first published in doi.org/10.1109/TMI.2016.2525803 but re-implemented in Python-TensorFlow here.
+The SCCNN method was first published in doi.org/10.1109/TMI.2016.2525803 but re-implemented with different parameters in Python-TensorFlow here.
 Tissue segmentation is based on MicroNet: doi.org/10.1016/j.media.2018.12.003.

 ## Citation
 If you use this pipeline or some of its steps, or if you use the attached annotation data, please cite: